angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 BW
 :::

-Storm kills are theoretically possible through a chalice on 0, although they require quite a bit of mana.
+_Storm_ kills are theoretically possible through a chalice on 0, although they require quite a bit of mana.

 #### Chalice on 1

-Chalice on 1 makes it tough to assemble your combo, since it turns off your cantrips, but it does very little to prevent you from winning if you can actualy cast Doomsday.
+Chalice on 1 makes it tough to assemble your combo, since it turns off your cantrips, but it does very little to prevent you from winning if you can actually cast Doomsday.

 > {U}{U}, 2 life